Administrative title: Chair, Department of Child Studies and Social Work

 Diploma Criminology, Mount Royal College

 Monica has been teaching at MRU for over 15 years.
 Her teaching philosophy is grounded in the connection between theory with practice and she works to create a participatory learning environment, partnering with agencies and organizations in the field and providing opportunities for the practical application of knowledge.
-Monica has extensive experience in applied research, program development, evaluation, and policy analysis.
-Upon completing her Master's degree, she worked as a Research Coordinator at the Canadian Research Institute for Law and the Family (CRILF) and as a Policy Analyst for the United Way of Calgary and Area.
-Prior to this, she worked for several years with at-risk youth in schools, community programs and residential facilities.
-Monica is currently a doctoral candidate in the Department of Sociology at the University of Calgary.
+Monica has extensive experience in applied research, program development, program evaluation, and policy analysis.
+Upon completing her Masters’s degree, she worked as a Research Coordinator at the Canadian Research Institute for Law and the Family (CRILF) and as a Policy Analyst for the United Way of Calgary and Area.
+Prior to this, she worked for several years with vulnerable youth in schools, community programs and residential facilities.
+Monica completed her PhD in Sociology at the University of Calgary.

 Areas of instruction